bahrus/xtal-state/README.md

 But unlike the native history.pushState and history.replaceState methods, xtal-state-update attempts to preserve what was there already.
 If the source property is of type object or array, it creates a new empty object {}, then merges the existing state into it, then does a [deep, recursive merge](https://davidwalsh.name/javascript-deep-merge) of watchedObject (in this example) into that.
 At least that's the default behavior, if no "higher-ups" prefer a different approach.

-## Support for data extraction / route information [Done, but not sufficiently tested]
+## Support for data extraction / route information [Preliminary implementation]

 Suppose we have a new police blotter entry someone entered: